-Proportions of the 2018-2022 egg and larval survey water samples also collected fine fibrous material which included a benthic diatom called Didymo (Didymosphenia geminata).
+Proportions of the 2018-2023 egg and larval survey water samples also collected fine fibrous material which included a benthic diatom called Didymo (Didymosphenia geminata).
 This material tangles with Eulachon eggs and larvae and other objects collected in the nets, thus prolonging the laboratory work required to detect and count eggs and larvae in the samples.
 The material appears to be occurring in particularly large amounts during the river freshet outflow likely due to increased Didymo growth in upper watershed reaches due to climate change favouring growth conditions (Brahney et al 2021).
-In 2018 and 2019 there were considerable delays in processing the laboratory samples and all samples were counted wholly (no subsampling occurred).
-With the 2020-2022 samples, subsampling has been required to expedite laboratory efforts to adhere to time and cost constraints (see the DFO 2022 Fraser River Eulachon IFMP for information on a subsampling fraction analyses).
-The 2022 samples were not as heavily laden with the material as previous years, possibly due to the relatively low river water discharge trends observed most of the survey period and likely also due to massive watershed flushing that happened during the November 2021 flooding.
+In 2018 and 2019 there were considerable delays and additional costs in processing the laboratory samples when all samples were counted wholly (no subsampling occurred).
+With the 2020-2023 samples, subsampling has been applied to expedite laboratory efforts to adhere to time and cost constraints.
+In 2023, the samples were heavily laden with material, due to the relatively high river water discharge trends over the survey period and possibly also to an increase in Didymo in the upper watershed.
+This lead to an increase in subsampling at smaller fractions, as small as 1/24 of whole sample counts.